 Circular ride from Evora

 Leave Evora along its narrow streets, a reminder of the city's 2,000 year of history dating back to the Moorish presence.
 Your route takes you west of the city through the most diverse and monumental megalithic landscape in the Iberian Peninsula.
-Such a variety and diversity are related to the area's privileged location in terms of natural traveling routes.
-Along the way you’ll be passing by the Almendres Cromlech, one of the most significant megalithic monuments in Europe.
+To the west of Évora lies an extraordinary concentration of prehistoric monuments, the result of the area’s strategic location along ancient migration and trading routes.
+As you cycle through cork oak forests and open countryside, you’ll visit some of Europe’s most remarkable archaeological sites, including the Almendres Cromlech, one of the largest and most impressive stone circles on the continent.

 4. 4.
 Day four